starlighttrader/starlighttrader.github.io/src/mdx_docs/RefundPolicy.md

 ## 6. Contact Us

 If you have questions about our refund policy or need to request a refund, please contact us through our [contact form](https://starlighttrader.github.io/#contact).
+For urgent queries, please send an email to starlighttrader365@gmail.com or reach out to **Dilip Rajkumar** on [Whatsapp](https://wa.me/918925375889).